Diljit Dosanjh: 2003–2015: Regional success

 2011 saw Dosanjh's entry into mainstream Punjabi films.
 His debut film in the lead role The Lion of Punjab, was released in February 2011.
-Though the film flopped at the box office, his track "Lak 28 Kudi Da", from the films's soundtrack, was a major success.
-The hit duo of Singh and Dosanjh reunited for the track and the track, composed by and featuring Yo Yo Honey Singh, reached number 1 on the official Asian Download Chart in the US published by the BBC.
+Though the film flopped at the box office, his track "Lak 28 Kudi Da", from the films's soundtrack, composed by and featuring Yo Yo Honey Singh, reached number 1 on the official Asian Download Chart in the US published by the BBC, according to Firstpost.
 In July 2011, his second Punjabi film Jihne Mera Dil Luteya was released.
 The film, also featuring Gippy Grewal and Neeru Bajwa, did well.
 Dosanjh gave vocals to six of the twelve tracks in the film's soundtrack.
-In November 2011, Diljit announced that he would not release his upcoming album Urban Pendu, that included the single "15 Saal", due to the controversy surrounding it.
+In November 2011, Dosanjh announced that he would not release his upcoming album Urban Pendu, that included the single "15 Saal", due to the controversy surrounding it.
 That single, featuring Yo Yo Honey Singh, talked about the promiscuous behaviour of underage girls and their indulgence in alcohol, drugs and tattoos.
 He wrote on his Facebook page: "It was not my intention to hurt anyone's sentiments.
 I apologize to my fans who were waiting for this song."